 Make sure you research any therapies you try, there are so many on offer and sadly some are very controversial.
 Ensure that you fully understand what the therapy entails and is trying to achieve.
 My post on choosing autism therapies looks at some of the more contentious therapies.

-Speech & Language
+Speech & Language Support

 Interaction & Play

-TEACCH is a teaching method specifically designed for children with autism.
-It is fantastic, it provides a routine and structure for teaching that seems to really work for many autistic children.
+It provides a routine and structure for teaching that seems to really work for many autistic children.
 Find out more about using TEACCH at home.

-I read to my children as babies and I was surprised how hard it was to engage them with story time as they got older.
+I started reading to my kids as babies and I was surprised how hard it was to engage them with story time as they got older.

 If you needs some inspiration here is my top 100 books for under 5’s.

 Cooking with Children